 I am pleased to report though, that this story has a happy ending for me.
 You see the son now grunts vague responses when asked perfectly intelligent questions, and that once little boy has been engulfed by this giant, who I swear at times has knuckles that scrape the ground.
 And then there is the daughter, who for all her skills at making promises of help and support, just as easily can roll excuses off her tongue as to why “it isn’t her job.”
 All of this is forgotten when at the end of a hard day at work, or negotiating the shops at closing time, I am greeted by this not so little fluff ball, Rupert, who proudly and unashamedly proclaims to be my number one fan with his licking, tail wagging and general goofballish excitement to welcome me home.
 So yes, dear friends, while I did agree to acquiring another family member rather reluctantly, he truly is my top dog.

 While some kids benefit from pet ownership, I sometimes wonder if I am the only sucker who got left holding the rope/leash.
 What about you?
-Join our Facebook group to share your experiences with pets and kids.
+Share your experiences with pets and kids in the comments below.